-&lt;sup>14Gollin (2002) estimates that the share of labor lies between 0.65 and 0.80 for a cross-section of world economies.
-Keller (2002) estimated TFP with both the factor shares used above and the capital and labor shares set equal to one-half and obtained similar ordinal rankings of total factor productivity levels across countries.
+&lt;sup>15Gollin (2002) estimates that the share of labor lies between 0.65 and 0.80 for a cross-section

-Table 1.
+Total factor productivity estimates for 1960 and 1995, as well as estimates of average annual growth in total factor productivity over the period are shown in Table 1.
 The results seem pretty intuitive, as the Asian Tiger countries, including Taiwan, Singapore, Korea, Hong Kong and Thailand, lie notably at or near the top in terms of total factor productivity growth, while the five countries exhibiting the lowest growth in total factor productivity are Mozambique, Niger, Central African Republic, Nicaragua, and Zambia.
 All of these countries experienced negative total factor productivity growth over the sample period, as did Mali, Senegal, Venezuela, Togo and Cameroon.
 Out of this group of ten negative total factor productivity growth countries, only Venezuela's appearance is surprising, and that can probably be attributed to its buildup of physical capital for oil production.
 In the case of the five highest total factor productivity growth countries, our results would no doubt differ slightly if our sample included the Asia crisis of 1997.
 Nevertheless, the set of countries exhibiting high total factor productivity growth seems intuitive as well.

 A simple scatter plot of initial human capital levels and subsequent total factor productivity growth over the estimation period is shown in Figure 1.
 The raw correlation between these two variables is clearly positive, suggesting that nations with larger initial human capital stocks tend to exhibit higher total factor productivity growth holding all else constant.
 There are a number of interesting outliers.
-The Asian tiger nations are noteworthy as nations that exhibited fast total factor productivity growth and began the estimation period with relatively stocks of initial human capital.
+The Asian tiger nations are noteworthy as nations that exhibited fast total factor productivity growth and began the estimation period with relator world economies.
+Keller (2002) estimated TFP with both the factor shares used above and the capital and labor shares set equal to one-half and obtained similar ordinal rankings of total factor productivity levels across countries.

+tively stocks of initial human capital.
 On the other hand, there are a number of countries that exhibited total factor productivity declines that began the period with exceptionally low levels of initial human capital, including Mali, Niger, Togo, Mozambique, and the Central African Republic.